dolbeysystems/fusion-cac-web-docs/content/cdi-user-guide/matched-criteria/_index.md

 ### Prioritizing Workflow using Matched Criteria

-Matched criteria can be used to prioritize workflow.
-There are two fields that can be used to prioritize workflow one is “criteria group” this will tell you the name of the criteria that the workflow routed the chart to the CDI users often times the field is renamed to “Routed Reason” because this field represents why the chart was routed to the user.
+Matched Criteria can be used to prioritize workflow.
+There are two fields that can be used to prioritize workflow one is “Criteria Group” this will tell the name of the criteria that the workflow routed the chart to the CDI users often times the field is renamed to “Routed Reason” because this field represents why the chart was routed to the user.
 If the chart matches upon many criteria groups the criteria group that is displayed in this field it the first one that it matched upon all others that it matched upon will